North Carolina Mortgage Calculator with Taxes & Insurance

 North Carolina Property Taxes

-North Carolina's effective property tax rate is 0.84%, which is below the national average of 0.89%.
+North Carolina's effective property tax rate is 0.62%, which is below the national average of 0.89%.
+See how property taxes are calculated and how they compare across states.

 Property Tax Rates by County